derykmakgill/had/_page/about/index.md

 ## Past Employment & Some Contracts

 My employee days are over but here are some of the companies and organisations I've worked for or with.
+Some other stuff is under NDA and isn't mentioned here.
+Sorry!
 It should go without saying that they're not in any way accountable for anything I've done in the past or anything I will do in the future.

 <table>
 <tbody>